Corona Energy Reviews

 Officially established in 1995, Corona Energy has 12,000 business energy customers and 20 years of experience in the energy market.
 They were bought by Sydney-based investment bank Macquarie in 2006, and are proud that they can claim to be the first to introduce a business energy product which allows customers to “benefit from wholesale gas costs”.

-Corona work with small and medium businesses, large corporations, and energy brokers.
+Corona works with small and medium businesses, large corporations, and energy brokers.
 Some of their biggest customers include Tower Hamlets Council, the University of Northampton, and Wokingham Borough Council.

 Corona Energy Smart Meter